-Iceland is a unique country with regard to utilization of geothermal energy, with more than 50% of its primary energy consumption from geothermal energy.
+Iceland is a unique country with regard to utilization of geothermal energy, with more than half (62%) of its primary energy consumption from geothermal energy.
 Direct use plays the most important role here with 89% of houses in the country heated by geothermal energy.
-Other uses include greenhouses, fish farming, industry, snow melting, swimming pools, etc., but even so only a fraction of the potential is used.
-Electrical production from geothermal power plants has also been developed rapidly in the last 5 years, amounting to about 25% of the total electrical production.
-At the end of 2008 the installed capacity was about 575 MWe (Figure 6).
+Other uses include greenhouses, farming, industry, snow melting, swimming pools, etc., but even so only a fraction of the potential is Electrical production from used. geothermal power plants increased rapidly in the last 5 years, amounting to about 26% of the total electrical production in 2009.
+At the end of 2009 the total installed capacity was about 575 MWe (Figure 6).

-FIGURE 6: Geothermal power plants in Iceland in 2008
+FIGURE 6: Geothermal power plants in Iceland in 2010

 It can be said that geothermal energy is a way of life in Iceland.
-Reykjavik Energy supplies the capital, Reykjavik, and its surroundings, in total close to 200,000 people, with hot water for heating through 12 months of the year, making it the largest municipal heating service in the world.
+Reykjavik Energy supplies the capital, Reykjavik, and its surroundings, in total just over 200,000 people, with hot water for heating through 12 months of the year, making it the largest municipal heating service in the world.
 The geothermal swimming pools in Iceland are found in almost every village and small town.
-The most famous bathing place is, however, the Blue Lagoon (Figure 7), a byproduct of the Svartsengi power plant and located in a hostile lava field, 5-10 km from the nearest towns. become It has а landmark for Iceland and a must for any tourist to visit.
+The most famous bathing place is, however, the Blue Lagoon (Figure 7), a byproduct of the Svartsengi power plant and located in a hostile lava field, 5-10 km from the nearest towns.
+It has become a landmark for Iceland and a must for any tourist to visit.